top of page

 But for the Glisson Group, Mississippi is home.
 It is the "Movement's Broadway," as one SNCC mentor, Charles "Chuck" McDew, told our president and founder.
 It's the place of "Mama'anem," another mentor, the Reverend Will D. Campbell shared, where family and love can be both comfort in the storm and sometimes the hypocritical shield that blinds us to prevent truth-telling.

 Healing emerges through authentic stories excavated in vulnerable inner work and shared in psychologically safe spaces; neither shame nor blame cultivate it.
 Rather, it lives in genuine presence, both for ourselves and with each other.
+It is based on building durable trust, continually nurtured and tended.

 Are you ready to make a difference?
 As the members of the Student Nonviolent Coordinating Committee (SNCC) used to say, "Come.
 Let us build a new world together."
 All are welcome.